 “I am about to paint a mural.
 Can I interest you in helping me?”

-I looked at my companion, who was as uninspired about remaining in the establishment, as I was in search of excitement.
-We planned to go to a favorite place by the riverside and be re-enamored by the Nile as we conversate.
+I look at my companion, who was as uninspired about remaining in the establishment as I am in search of excitement.
+We have planned to go to a favorite riverside place to be re-enamored by the Nile as we conversate.

 “Do we join her?”

 “Well, yes of course.
 Is it not the excitement you seek?”

 We bolt up from our seats and launch enthusiastically towards the canvas — a wall.
 The image, already sketched, is ready to be filled in with paint.
 I draw but have been married to portraits as a form and pencil as a tool.
 Though I can play with shadow and light, I fear color.
 I guess it is about control.
 I’ve recently contemplated abandoning that fear; however, I am unsure if I can manage the multiple variables of painting all at once.

 “So, what would you like me to do?”
 I eagerly ask the artist.